irreal/flyiodocs/getting-started/connect/gcp.html.md

 ---
-title: Connect to an App Service
+title: Amazon Web Services
-layout: docs
+layout: navigable_docs
-sitemap: false
-nav: firecracker
 ---

 There are two basic ways to talk to a process running in your Fly.io VM: